 The school keeps a variety of records of incidents of misbehaviour.
 The class teacher records incidents with reference to the warning system.
 A record of any serious incidents that occur at break or lunchtimes is also kept.
 The head teacher keeps a record of any pupil who is suspended for a fixed term, or who is permanently excluded.
-Racial incidents must be reported to the LA; homophobic incidents are also recorded.
-These are recorded and kept locked in the safeguarding drawer in the headteachers office.
+Racial incidents and homophobic incidents are also recorded.
+These are recorded and kept locked in the safeguarding drawer in the deputy head teacher's office.